Oscar-winning actress Olivia de Havilland dies aged 104 | DW | 26.07.2020

 Read more: Opinion — How Black Lives Matter is changing our view on film and TV

-De Havilland was the last surviving lead from "Gone with the wind," an irony, she once said, as Melanie Wilkes was the only major character to die in the film.
+De Havilland was the last surviving star from "Gone with the Wind," an irony, she once said, as Melanie Wilkes was the only major character to die in the film.

 Read more: 'Gone with the Wind' temporarily removed from HBO Max over 'racial prejudices'